Sinkhole disrupts holiday season in Detroit suburb

 HOW MUCH IS THIS COSTING?

 Again, Nichols says it’s too early to say.
 But he says it will be “a lot,” given that repairs will take several months to complete.
-Repairs on the 2004 sinkhole cost tens of millions of dollars.
+Miller’s spokesman, Brian Baker, said the cost to repair the 2004 sinkhole was roughly $55 million, paid for by residents of Fraser and 10 other communities through their sewer rates.
+The average homeowner pays about $20 a year as part of the 30-year bond for the repairs, he said.

 WHAT’S GOING ON WITH RESIDENTS?